chrisgreg/bloom/README.md

 # Bloom

-The opinionated extention to Phoenix core_components.
+The opinionated extension to Phoenix core_components.

 Inspired by shad-cn.